Useful information for bachelor students

 - Save the file as an OpenDocument Text (.odt) and email your transcript to the Examinations Office.

-- Visit the Examinations Office during the respective office hours and bring along your chronologically ordered certificates and an Opium printout, for cross-checking.
+- Visit the Examinations Office during the in-presence office hours and bring along your chronologically ordered certificates and an Opium printout, for cross-checking.

-In order to re-register for the 3rd semester, you need to submit proof of at least 40 credits, as soon as possible.
+This is mandatory for students who have started their course of studies before the winter term 2023/24.
+In order to re-register for the third semester, you need to submit proof of at least 40 credits as early as possible.

 The mandatory semester abroad is usually scheduled for the 5th semester.
 You can either study at a foreign university or do an internship at a foreign institution.
 Your stay abroad should be registered early with Petra Dießel or Sven Walter.

-More information about the organization of your stay abroad can be found at http://ikw.uni-osnabrueck.de/en/erasmus (for the Erasmus program) and http://www.uni-osnabrueck.de/2457.html (for staying abroad in general).
+More information about the organisation of your stay abroad can be found at the web page of the mobility office at the IKW (for the ERASMUS program) and the web page of Osnabrück University (for general information about studying abroad).

-IMPORTANT: You must fill out the following document after you return from your semester abroad!
-You must submit it to the Examinations Office when you register your bachelor thesis: Erhebungsbogen
+Important: You have to fill in the document "Erhebungsbogen" after you return from your semester abroad!
+The document has to be submitted to the examinations office when you register your bachelor thesis.

 |Mathematics||Prof. Dr. Stefan Kunis|